wormhole-foundation/xdapp-book/src/dapps/architecture/3_protocolDesign.md

 ## Protocol First Design

 Protocol first design is a design philosophy where you initially lay out your data types, message formats and supported operations into a well-defined protocol.
-This creates a solid protocol layer which can serve as the foundation for your application.
+This creates a solid protocol layer that can serve as the foundation for your application.
 This way, the code instantiating that protocol can be treated as an implementation detail when reasoning about the protocol itself.

 At this stage in the design, you should also consider the incentive structures surrounding your protocol.
 What is the incentive for each party to engage?
 Are there economic attack vectors in your application which might jeopardize its security?
-Do certain market conditions result in perverse outcomes?
+Do certain market conditions result in undesirable outcomes?

 Depending on your goals, this stage of the process can be as simple as stating "people will want my NFT" or as difficult as designing an entire ecosystem with multiple competing interested parties.